Italian submarine Enrico Toti (S 506): Museum ship

-As museum ship the Toti is unusual, because Milan has no direct access to the sea or a significant river.
+As museum ship Enrico Toti is unusual, because Milan has no direct access to the sea or a significant river.
 Moreover, the museum is in the inner part of the city.
 The transportation of the sub to the museum was made overnight in mid-August, to minimize inconvenience to the population.

-Another Toti-class unit is on exhibition at the Arsenale in Venice, while the remaining two are still in Augusta and are scheduled for scrapping.
+Another Toti-class unit is on exhibition at the Arsenale in Venice, while the remaining two are scheduled for scrapping.

-Recently, a stray female cat was found near the museum and personnel brought her in the Toti, where she lives and is called "the last captain of the Toti".
+A stray female cat was found near the museum and personnel brought her in the Enrico Toti, where she lives and is called "the last captain of the Toti".

-In 2016, the Italian telephonic company TIM filmed a TV spot with people dancing, including Santa Claus on a beach, some Star Wars First Order Stormtroopers, an astronaut with an Apollo/Skylab A7L spacesuit on the Moon and two sailors on the harbour mole-like entrance of the museum ship.